mongodb-developer/EDEE_Production_Frontend/examples/MongoDB/Fundamentals/bucketPattern/explanation.md

 ## Challenge

-After POSTing the 12 views, modify the code to update the limit to 10 views.
+After **POST**ing the 12 views, modify the code to update the limit to 10 views.

-Now POST 3 more views and click GET to complete the challenge – you'll see that the first bucket has been enlarged and now contains 10 views, while the second contains 5.
+Now **POST** 3 more views and click **GET** to complete the challenge – you'll see that the first bucket has been enlarged and now contains 10 views, while the second contains 5.

 ---